 Connecting to the Access Server

-For Mac and Windows users, the easiest way to set up a VPN client is to use the OpenVPN Connect.
+For Mac and Windows users, the easiest way to set up a VPN client is to use OpenVPN Connect.
 It can be installed directly from your Access Server and allows connecting to the VPN by logging in through the web portal.
 Linux users should use the OpenVPN client available through their system package manager.

 Open the web connection login page on your browser.
-By default, the connection page can be found at the port 943 of your cloud server.
+By default, the connection page can be found at port 943 of your cloud server.
 You can use either the public IP address or domain name if you have one configured.
 Note that the connection needs to use HTTPS.

 Opening the address will show a warning that your connection is not trusted.
 Acknowledge the warning and proceed to sign in with your username and password.

 After logging in, click the link to continue.
 It will start a download for the Connect -client.

 Install the client software, while keeping the OpenVPN connection page open.
 Follow the instructions in the installation wizard, and allow the application to connect to an untrusted SSL certificate when asked.

 When the installation is complete, the client will automatically connect to the VPN and the login page will update to show the connection details.
 You can close the browser tab without interrupting the VPN, but it can be helpful for disconnecting from the Access Server.

 When logged in, you will be greeted by a list of connection options and a profile download shortcut, click the Yourself (user-locked profile) link to download your OpenVPN profile.

 Save the file anywhere you can find it later, e.g. in your ~/ home directory.